Essential Gear For Day Hiking

 Patagonia: $279

-For many, many years, this was my most-treasured go-to jacket for all things.
+For many years, this was my most-treasured go-to jacket for all things.
 Quick layer of warmth?
 Check.
 Something lightweight that can also pack down?
 Check.
 Great in the city and the mountains?
 Check, check.
 It’s not bulky, can be easily layered under, and is toasty warm (but not overly so).

 Rainier Rain Jacket